Elisa-cf/tast-tracker-app/README.md

-# Task Tracker - REACT app
+# Task Tracker - React app

 >A task tracker build with REACT to get used to:
 >